 With no venting, all the heat that they generate is pushed into your room, so you get more warmth than with a vented fireplace, while also using roughly half the amount of fuel.
 Plus, they’re 99.9 percent efficient, meaning they burn clean without producing any toxins.

-The biggest downside with a vent free fireplace can also be a bit of an upside.
-As your vent free unit burns oxygen, it produces moisture.
+The biggest downside of Vent-Free fireplaces can also be a bit of an upside.
+As your Vent-Free unit burns oxygen, it produces moisture.
 This moisture can build up on your windows over time as condensation, but it can also be a great source of humidity during the winter.
 If you get too much moisture, opening a window slightly will help balance things out.

-Vent free appliances include a built-in oxygen depletion sensor to help ensure that the oxygen levels in your room stay well above a safe threshold.
-Despite this, vent free units should never be installed in a closed space like a bathroom or bedroom.
+Vent-Free appliances include a built-in Oxygen Depletion Sensor (ODS) to help ensure that the oxygen levels in your room stay well above a safe threshold.
+Despite this, Vent-Free units should never be installed in a closed space like a bathroom or bedroom.
 Check your owner’s manual for guidelines on minimum room size.

-Vent free appliances are available in several different installation types: logs, complete fireboxes, and inserts.
-Vent free gas logs can be installed in existing masonry fireplaces and come in both traditional and contemporary styles.
-Contemporary logs feature fire glass, while traditional logs come without it.
+Vent-Free appliances are available in several different installation types: logs, complete fireboxes, and inserts.
+Vent-Free gas logs can be installed in existing masonry fireplaces and come in both traditional and contemporary styles.
+Contemporary logs feature fire glass, while traditional logs come with lava rock or glowing embers.
 If you’d like to convert your fireplace to a gas log set, read our guide here.

 Improper installation can also lead to poor flame presentation.
 A professional will know how to maximize the flame appearance of your appliance.

-Finally, you may need a gas line to be run to your vent free unit, and this should always be done professionally.
+Finally, you may need to have a gas line run to your Vent-Free unit, and this should always be done professionally.